 Is temperature *really* that important for Nepenthes?

-Maybe…but temperature is complicated: because of that, I’m conflicted about how important ‘temperature specificity’ is for Nepenthes, or at least for all highland Nepenthes.
-I often wonder if growers have oversimplified the topic based on a knee-jerk reaction to plants that struggle in captivity.
+Maybe…but temperature is complicated: I’m conflicted about how important ‘temperature specificity’ is for Nepenthes, or at least for all highland Nepenthes; I’ll explain in detail my thoughts relating to this.
+First, I often wonder if growers have oversimplified the topic based on a knee-jerk reaction to Nepenthes that struggle to settle in OR hit a wall after a few years of care.
 The prevailing belief is that temperature precision is required because it influences the plant’s metabolism—what exactly that means, no one in the plant community seems to be able to articulate.
-My understanding is that there are two angles to plant metabolism – 1: in the cell’s mitochondria and 2: in relationship to the products of photosynthesis within chlorophyll, where the products can become phytotoxic or produce insufficient energy if there isn’t enough light.
-How temperature specifically affects either of these components, I haven’t been able to get to the bottom of (and I suspect every other grower has reached this same limit in knowledge, because the information available on the topic might not be that accessible).
-Some feel temperature is so important that if you grow a Nepenthes outside of it’s designated range, it will inevitably kill the plant—and maybe some species are really that specific with their needs, I’m not saying it’s not true…but I have some doubts (especially in relationship to hybrids).
+My understanding is that there are two angles to plant metabolism – 1: in the cell’s mitochondria and 2: in relationship to the products of photosynthesis within chlorophyll, where the reaction can become phytotoxic (when a plant is given too much light) or conversely when they produce insufficient energy in a deficit of light.
+How temperature specifically affects either of these components, I haven’t been able to get to the bottom of (and I suspect every other grower has reached this same limit in knowledge because the information available relating to this might not be that accessible or easy to understand).
+Some feel temperature is so important that if you grow a Nepenthes even slightly outside its designated range, it will inevitably kill the plant—and maybe some species are really that specific with their needs, I’m not saying it’s not true…but when it comes to hybrids I have doubts.

-Bottom line: Without insight into the exact science of temperature stress, including the speed of decline, and the specific signs and symptoms to look for when a plant is temperature stressed, I have to wonder if the issues are always related to sub-optimal temperature and metabolic speed, or maybe the death of these plants is related to something adjacent within their general care…like a mite attack.
+Without insight into the exact science of temperature stress, including the speed of decline, and the specific signs and symptoms to look for when a plant is temperature stressed, I have to wonder if the issues are always related to sub-optimal temperature and metabolic speed, or maybe the death of these plants is related to something adjacent within their general care…like a mite attack or old, degraded, compacted sphagnum moss (which we’ll cover more below).

-Let me give you some additional insight to my thinking here.
+Let me give you some additional insight to my thoughts on temperature.
 Paphiopedilum orchids (also native to SE Asia, including Borneo), commonly get root and leaf rot when grown too acidic or when given too little calcium—rot is an outcome that can happen as quickly as a few months or take many years before the right trigger (presence of a pathogen) leads to an infection and death of the plant.
 Like Nepenthes, many Paphiopedilum species similarly are lowland or highland growers.
 One species, Paphiopedilum rothschildianum (500–1800m) even shares some overlapping elevational range as Nepenthes rajah (1500–2650m) on Mt.
 Kinabalu, Borneo.
 Without enough evidence, a grower could assume P. rothschidianum is hard to grow because of its intermediate-to-highland temperature requirements and that growing them out of their optimal temperature range inevitably leads to stress and then rot.
-However, Paphipedilum rothschildianum are often grown in warm-to-hot greenhouse conditions by growers in Florida, Hawaii, and California—it’s a challenging species to grow because it is intolerant of overly acidic root conditions (because its natural habitat is composed of rocky substrates that are alkaline, never acidic).
+However, Paphipedilum rothschildianum are often grown in warm-to-hot greenhouse conditions by growers in Florida, Hawaii, and California, and indoors by growers like myself.
+It’s a challenging species to grow because it is intolerant of overly acidic root conditions (because its natural habitat is composed of rocky substrates that are alkaline, never acidic).
 This is common with many terrestrial Paphiopedilum and slipper orchid species.
 With Nepenthes culture, I don’t see a significant exploration of other variables (like pH and nutrient compositions in the root zone—because people assume they’re fully carnivorous), so it has me scratching my head a bit.

 Questions arise like: If highland Nepenthes cultural issues were exclusively related to the metabolic rate, then couldn’t a person adjust the other parameters that lead to a buildup of those toxins?
 Like shortening the photoperiod and light intensity to reduce the buildup of said toxins produced during photosynthesis?
 Further, how exactly do low night temperatures reduce the presence of volatile compounds in highlanders, but increase them in lowland species?
 Based on the above study, the gist is that different compounds build up in different plants based on temperature…but then, what happens if you hybridize a lowlander with a highlander?
 What metabolites are produced when those hybrids are grown hot or cold?
 What happens if you hybridize two highland species that produce different metabolite markers but are both highland species?
-In a lot of cases, it has been proven that highland hybrids are able to grow in much warmer conditions than their parent species (for example most hybrids of N. lowii, which are significantly easier to grow than the species itself).
-So, I want to understand exactly why and how this all works, and with so many unanswered questions or “fuzzy facts”, it’s hard for me to blindly buy in to these ideas.
+Better yet, what happens if you make a highland x highland cross and grow the seeds in lowland conditions, allowing for “natural selection” of the progeny?
+In a lot of cases, it has been proven that highland hybrids are able to grow in much warmer conditions than their parent species (look to hybrids of N. lowii for example, which are significantly easier to grow than the species itself).
+I want to understand exactly why and how this all works, and with so many unanswered questions or “fuzzy facts”, it’s hard for me to blindly buy in to these ideas—especially given that my plants are doing quite well…

 I do want to be explicitly clear: I’m not saying temperature isn’t important…I just don’t know if a few degrees difference is really that impacting.

 Why else do I question the impact of temperature on plants?
 I have many “highland” orchids that come from equally cool or colder habitats than any Nepenthes I grow.
 Those orchids have done well for me for over 4 years now—namely, Phragmipedium kovachii (1,600–1,950m), Paphiopedilum tigrinum from Yunnan, China (1,200–2,200m), and Corybas pictus (700–2,000m)—along with other orchid species, many which are from latitudes much further North than the Borneo and Sabah area (up into Myanmar [Burma] and the mountains of the Yunnan province of China).
-Those plants would subsequently experience seasonal nightly temperatures as low as 5C.
+Those plants would subsequently experience seasonal nightly temperatures as low as 2C.
 Yet, all of those species do well for me in my current indoor conditions (provided I keep their max temperature under 35C and keep their water slightly alkaline as most are from limestone habitats).
-The most damage I’ve ever done to those plants, happened when I was tinkering with pH…not temperature.
+I should note, paphs from alkaline substrates specifically do poorly in pure moss AND the most damage I’ve ever done to those plants, happened when I was tinkering with pH…not temperature.
 So…if orchid species are flexible with their temperature but inflexible with pH or nutrient environments, why wouldn’t the same apply to Nepenthes plants?

-Let’s move on to the rest of my Nepenthes care details…
+Let’s move on to the rest of Nepenthes care…

 Potting Media for Nepenthes: Inert with a chance of organic

-For the majority of my Nepenthes I’m using a mostly rock-based or inert media.
+For the majority of my Nepenthes I’m using a mostly rock-based or inert media that maintains structure and doesn’t decay.
 I also use an additional thin top-layer for moisture retention which is composed of either grow cubes or sphagnum moss.
-In the potting mix itself, I use about equal parts pumice, larger perlite, and turface (which is baked red-clay fragments), and I add a very small amount of organic media (10% ratio of bark and a bit of peat or fragmented sphagnum moss).
-This is essentially a modified semihydroponic growing mix, but I do not keep the roots continuously wet.
-Instead, I let the water tray dry out between waterings.
+In the “below moisture barrier” potting mix, I use about equal parts pumice, larger perlite, and turface (baked red-clay fragments, which can be substituted with LECA, Adadama or Kanuma), and I add a very small amount of organic media (10% ratio of bark and a bit of peat or fragmented sphagnum moss).
+This is essentially a modified semihydroponic growing mix, but I typically do not keep the roots continuously wet (though it does happen from time to time).
+I try to let the water tray dry out between waterings while watering regularly enough to prevent any sort of plant dehydration.

-Semihydro has its faults, but based on observation of the Nepenthes-growing community, it seems many growers successfully use the smaller rock-based media comprised of akadama (bonsai version of clay/leca), kanuma (bonsai version of volcanic rock), pumice, perlite, turface, LECA and so on.
-It makes sense to me why these options work—it comes down to media longevity, airflow, and reducing root disturbance when it comes time to repot.
+Semihydro has its faults, but based on observation of the Nepenthes-growing community, it seems many growers successfully use the smaller rock-based media comprised of akadama (bonsai version of clay/LECA/turface), kanuma (bonsai version of volcanic rock), pumice, perlite and so on.
+It makes sense to me why these options work—it comes down to media longevity, structure, airflow, and reducing root disturbance when it’s time to repot.

 My Nepenthes potting mix with mostly inert media